Chess 2: The Sequel was designed by David Sirlin and crafted by Ludeme Games

 In Chess 2 there is a double-blind bidding mechanic called dueling that emphasizes adaptation and reading the opponent's tendencies.

-Chess 2: The Sequel will be available first on OUYA end of 2013.
-You don't have to wait that long to get acquainted with the rules, however.
-They are available for free here at Sirlin Games.
+The rules are available for free at Sirlin Games.
 It's been designed so that it's possible to play with a normal chess set.
-Study now, crush your opponents online when the game launches.

-You can follow the progress of the game on twitter @LudemeGames for updates and information about it's release.
+You can follow the progress of the game on twitter @LudemeGames for updates.